ansonl/ansonl.github.io/_store/0-toyota-corolla-cross-hybrid-spare-wheel-holder.md

     > 1. Measure the Hub Surface Depth to the floor.
     > 1. Flip the tire to lay flat on the other side of the tire.
     > 1. Measure the Hub Surface Depth to the floor.
-    > 1. Use the lower of the 2 measured Hub Surface Depths.*
+    > 1. Use the lower of the 2 measured Hub Surface Depths.* This allows you to use the interior of the rim as extra storage.
     > ###### *If the measured Hub Surface Depth is < 20 mm AND the rim protrudes past the tire, the tire should be laid on the other side.

   - Hub Surface Depth can be estimated with the below equation.